jdeolive/geotools-old/docs/tutorial/map/style.rst

    :width: 80%

 It helps if you imagine a big funnel throwing all the features at your map at once.
-This is going to work kind of like those machines for sorting coins – early stages of the machine are going to select a feature; once we are sure what kind of feature we have we are going to use the feature to control actual drawing onto different bitmaps.
+This is going to work kind of like those machines for sorting coins |hyphen| early stages of the machine are going to select a feature; once we are sure what kind of feature we have we are going to use the feature to control actual drawing onto different bitmaps.
 Finally we will gather up all the different bitmaps (and slap some labels on top) to produce a final image.